Prometejs: History

-Prometejs was disbanned by the Soviet authorities in July 1937 despite attempts to protect the organisation by high-ranking Latvian Soviet officials like Jūlijs Daniševskis (chairman of Prometejs) and Roberts Eidemanis who were eventually themselves arrested and executed.
+Prometejs was banned and its members purged by the Soviet authorities in July 1937 despite attempts to protect the organisation by high-ranking Latvian Soviet officials like Jūlijs Daniševskis (chairman of Prometejs) and Roberts Eidemanis who were eventually themselves arrested and executed.

+Talks between the Moscow Latvian Cultural Society and the Moscow City Duma began in 2002 to unveil a plaque, commemorating the members of Skatuve and Prometejs that were repressed by the Soviet regime.
+After initially being rejected by Moscow authorities, with the support of the Embassy of Latvia in Russia the plaque, created by Jānis Strupulis, was unveiled at Strastnoy Boulevard 8 on March 6, 2020 by Latvian ambassador Māris Riekstiņš and Moscow city officials.